swartchris8/swartchris8.github.io/_posts/2023-06-24-comtura-learnings.md

 - Posts
 tags:
 - startup
-last_modified_at: 2023-06-24T23:21:30-05:00
+last_modified_at: 2023-06-24T23:25:30-05:00
 ---

-Over the last 2 years, I had the pleasure to work with Hector, Santi, and other awesome colleagues on automating CRM data entry based on call transcripts.
+Over the last 2 years, I had the pleasure to work with Hector, Santi, and other awesome colleagues on Comtura, automating CRM data entry based on call transcripts.

 My biggest learnings where:
 Networking and good story are essential to raise investment